 17. Dine in a rooftop igloo

-The Rooftop at The Envio’s igloo dining experience will wrap you in a cocoon of coziness as you overlook downtown Portsmouth from above.
-Igloos are heated and require a $100 rental fee for a two hour dining or cocktail night out.
+The Rooftop at The Envio’s igloo dining experience will wrap you in a cocoon of coziness while overlooking downtown Portsmouth from a bird’s eye view.
+The heated igloos require a $100 rental fee for a two-hour dining or cocktail night out.

 299 Vaughan St., Portsmouth